 Our war was the Cold War.
-It seems quaint and gentlemanly in retrospect, like those stories of WWI fighter pilots saluting their adversaries as their bullet-riddled biplanes went down in flames.
+In retrospect it seems quaint and gentlemanly, like stories of WWI fighter pilots saluting their victorious adversaries as their bullet-riddled biplanes went down in flames.

 I was stationed on a nuclear submarine, the SSBN 644.
 SS means sub-surface and N is nuclear.
 Not nuclear weapons but a nuke power plant.
 Just peaceful, carbon-neutral nuclear fission heating steam to run a turbine to turn a big prop (or screw, as it is properly called).
 But don’t get the idea that we didn’t have nuclear weapons.
 The difference between an SSN and an SSBN is about 120 feet in length.
 That’s to make room for the B: ballistic.
 16 Poseidon C3 intercontinental ballistic missiles.
 ICBMs, in the parlance of the age.